carbidethegreate/obo2/docs/PROJECT_PLAN.md

 Table of Contents

-0. Higghlevel Analysis of OnlyFans API Usage in the Project
+0. High-Level Analysis of OnlyFans API Usage in the Project

 	1. Project Overview
 	2. Guiding Principles
 	3. High‑Level Architecture